Our imprint on the world matters. We take care in what materials we source and where from, trying to balance their environmental and social impacts.

 WOOL

 Wool is a natural, renewable and biodegradable fibre known for its warmth.
-We use wool fibres that are Responsible Wool Standard (RWS) certified, which ensures good animal rearing practices and that the wool is harvested without mulesing.
+We use responsibly-sourced wool fibres, which ensures good animal rearing practices and that the wool is harvested without mulesing.

 Wool garments are naturally resistant to stains and creasing, they are very easy care and don’t need frequent washing.